userlerueda/LTRCLD-1451/LAB_GUIDE.md

 [OK]
 ```
 *Note: it is also possible to do this by getting to the NoVNC console but it will be simpler to just past the commands via ssh.
 Please adjust the IPv4 address to the same IPv4 address used when creating the CSR1Kv instance.*

+#### Assign Floating IP to CSR1Kv
+In order for someone to be able to access CSR1Kv from the Internet, we need to assign the floating IP created before to our CSR1Kv.
+Lets assign the floating IP to our instance.

+Step 1 -

 ### CirrOS Instance